otischung/mediapipe_robot_arm/README.md

 4. In the computing device, source the virtual environment, and run `python main.py`.

+5. To exit the code, select the video window and then click `esc`.

 - You can set the parameters in `main.py`.